JoeCars/Nerman.js/docs/contracts.md

 ### `constructor()`

-- **provider**: `string | ethers.providers.JsonRpcProvider`.
+- **provider**: `string | ethers.JsonRpcProvider`.
 Our wrappers can handle providers behind the scene, so you only need to provide a JSON RPC URL from your preferred provider (like Alchemy) to make them work.
 We also offer the ability to pass in your own provider, giving you flexibility when needed.

 ```js
 import * as nerman from "nerman";